brickpop/webtrigger/README.md

 # Web Trigger

-Web Trigger is a Go service that listens for authenticated requests to trigger server scripts on demand.
+Web Trigger is a Go service that listens for authenticated requests to trigger server commands on demand.

 ## Get started